krzysztofc-git/my-arkanoid/README.md

 # my-arkanoid

-Project is not fully uploaded here, files are only for preview, **do not copy!** Please contact me if you want to review or compile my full project.
+Project is not fully uploaded here, files are for preview only.
+Contact me for full version or permissions to copy.

 This is my Arkanoid (Brick Breaker) implementation in Python.
 I used Object-Oriented Programming (OOP) paradigm in the project.